aurelia/aurelia.github.io-old/docs/api/templating/index.md

 #### Methods

-* `static distributeNodes(view?: any, nodes?: any, slots?: any, projectionSource?: any, index?: any, destinationOverride?: any): any` -
+* `static distributeNodes(view?: any, nodes?: any, slots?: any, projectionSource?: any, index?: any, destinationOverride?: any): any` - Distrbiute nodes of a projected view based on
   * `view?: any` - No description available
   * `nodes?: any` - No description available
   * `slots?: any` - No description available
   * `projectionSource?: any` - No description available
   * `index?: any` - No description available
-  * `destinationOverride?: any` - No description available
+  * `destinationOverride?: any` -

 * `static distributeView(view?: any, slots?: any, projectionSource?: any, index?: any, destinationOverride?: any): any` -